 These agency-wide measures allow us to assess the individual and collective results of programs and continue to enhance program effectiveness.
 A common set of measures also expands our ability to account for the combined contributions of all of our grantees, sponsors and partners, as well as the state service commissions.

 We have the following four strategic goals as the foundation for our Strategic Plan:

-Goal 1: Increase the impact of national service on community needs in communities served by CNCS-supported programs
+Goal 1: Increase the impact of national service in communities served by CNCS-supported programs